 Not necessarily no. You can actually lower the costs of your Disney trip by booking parts of your holiday separately.
 Things like flights and tickets can be adjusted to help save money.

 You don’t have to hire a car, but if you’re staying off-site you might want to.
-However, this can add extra costs onto your trip, especially in terms of parking fees at the Walt Disney World Resorts.
+However, this can add extra costs to your trip, especially in terms of parking fees at the Walt Disney World Resorts.

-Two ways: either take your own packed lunches in, or buy one of the Disney dining plans prior to arrival.
+Two ways: either take your own packed lunches or buy one of the Disney dining plans prior to arrival.
 Dining plans are only available to guests staying on-site at Disney hotels though.

 Consider the day of the week that you book your departures.
 Tuesdays or Wednesdays are much cheaper days to fly out on!